Milpirri Banners Home Page

 Banner Design Style

-In 1992 for the first Lajamanu/Tracks performance in Darwin 'Lajamanu Kurra Karna Yani', Jangala and Tim created the back drop of three banners depicting three key dreaming for the Lajamanu area.
-The style found within the first men's mural and these three banners is now recognised as the basis for the Milpirri banner designs, even though the first Milpirri performance happened over half a decade after Jangala sadly passed away.
+In 1992 for the first Lajamanu/Tracks performance in Darwin 'Lajamanu Kurra Karna Yani', Jangala and Tim created the backdrop of three banners depicting three key Dreamings for the Lajamanu area.
+The style found within the first men's mural and these three banners are now recognised as the basis for the Milpirri banner designs, even though the first Milpirri performance happened over half a decade after Jangala sadly passed away.

 Read Freddy Jangala Patrick's biography.